Team3256/FRC_Video_Streaming/Gstreamer SRT.md

 Notice that it is listening to the UDP port 1234, and transmitting on the SRT port 4201.
 The -v represents that it is in verbose mode, so it will display extra debug info.

 You can use VLC or Gstreamer to pull up the srt stream, just as if you were using Gstreamer.

-# Conclusion
-SRT is still experimental, especially for the Raspberry Pi.
-But I have tried using it from Mac to Linux using the videotestsrc, and it appears to be working correctly.